Computational Life Sciences (Certificate)

 Certificate Map

 Do you have a curious mind and a passion for solving problems in new ways?
-You can make a powerful impact in today's fast-changing research landscape by using new technologies to mine life-changing answers from life science data.
+You can make a powerful impact on today's fast-changing research landscape by using new technologies to mine life-changing answers from science data.

 Program Description

-The computational life sciences certificate program introduces students to a burgeoning new field.
-Huge leaps in processing technologies have thrown open the doors for new research techniques and exciting opportunities for interdisciplinary collaborations.
+In the computational life sciences certificate program, students discover a burgeoning new field where huge improvements in processing technologies have opened the door to exciting new research techniques and interdisciplinary collaborations.

-Students are introduced to a suite of tools and approaches that enable them to uncover correlations, glean new understanding and help solve scientific problems.
+Students engage with a suite of tools and approaches that enable them to uncover correlations, gain new understanding and help solve scientific problems.

-Students examine many different types of data generated from a wide range of fields, including ecology, botany, evolutionary biology, neuroscience, molecular and cellular biology, and animal behavior.
-Students investigate topics such as DNA, RNA, protein, imaging, conservation and even historical data from long-term ecological research sites.
+Using their mastery of these new techniques, students examine data generated from a variety of fields, including ecology, botany, evolutionary biology, neuroscience, molecular and cellular biology, and animal behavior.
+Students investigate topics such as DNA, RNA, protein, imaging, conservation and historical data; and they explore the ethical implications of collecting, storing, analyzing and sharing the results of computational life science data.

 Program Requirements